PhilPlantMan/shimadzu-rearray-generator/README.md

 ### Distribution

 This application is indended to be shared with users in a 'frozen' executable.
-This avoids users having to install python and enables them to interact with the application in a familiar way.
+This avoids users having to install python, worry about dependences and enables them to interact with the application in a familiar way.
 The script `shimadzu-rearray-generator.py` can still be ran within a development enviroment if required.

-The distribution is constructed using `pyinstaller'.
+The distribution is constructed using `pyinstaller`.
 It is worth familiarsing yourself with this module.

 To create a distribution:

 1. Install pyinstaller: `pip install pyinstaller'
 2. In the terminal, run `pyinstaller shimadzu-rearray-generator.spec shimadzu-rearray-generator.py`
 3. The `.spec` file defines, amost other things, what other files are bundled with the distribution.